octobercms/docs/help-publishing-packages.md

 <a name="dependencies"></a>
 ### Declaring Dependencies

-Plugins and themes alike can depend on other packages, simply include them in your composer.json file.
+Plugins and themes alike can require a specific version of October CMS and also depend on other packages, simply include them in your composer.json file.

+#### Requiring a Version of October CMS

+Simply require the `october/system` package to the desired [target version pattern](https://getcomposer.org/doc/articles/versions.md).
+The following will require that the platform installation uses version 2.1 of October CMS.

+    "require": {
+        "october/system": "^2.1"
+    },

-#### Requiring another plugin
+#### Requiring Another Plugin

 Navigate to your theme or plugin directory and open the composer.json file to include a dependency and its target version.
 The following will include the Acme.Blog plugin with a [version range of 1.2](https://getcomposer.org/doc/articles/versions.md).